 Vladimir Franz has also composed music for the TV play Historical Events (Dějinné události); for the documentaries Journey to Sambhala (Cesta do Sambhaly) and Varga; music for Tomáš Vorel’s feature film The Stone Bridge (Kamenný most, released on CD in 1996 and in 1997); part of the music for Vít Olmer’s movie Waterloo in the Czech Way (Waterloo po česku, 2002); and music for Jakub Hussar’s feature sci-fi movie Skeletons (Skeletoni).

-In addition, he has composed the First symphony for solo voices, narrator, children’s choir, mixed choir, organ and orchestra Songs on solitudes (Písně o Samotách (2003; first performance 2004); the „pocket oratorio" Young Men in the Stew (Mládenci v peci ohnivé, 2007); the symphonic overture The Bourgeois Gentleman (Měšták šlechticem, 2007); the symphonic poem Radobýl (2010; first performance by the Czech Philharmonic Orchestra).
+In addition, he has composed the First symphony for solo voices, narrator, children’s choir, mixed choir, organ and orchestra Songs on solitudes (Písně o Samotách, 2003; first performance 2004); the „pocket oratorios Young Men in the Stew (Mládenci v peci ohnivé, 2007) and Prezidentská volba (Presidential Election, 2014); the symphonic overture The Bourgeois Gentleman (Měšták šlechticem, 2007) and the symphonic poems Radobýl (2010; first performance by the Czech Philharmonic Orchestra) and Morava (2014; first performance by the Brno Philharmonic Orchestra).

 Vladimir Franz has also composed organ and drums variations Dialogues (Dialogy), organ Variations in Homage to John IV of Dražice (Variace k poctě Jana IVz Dražie), Variations in Homage to St George (Variace k poctě sv.
 Jiří), Variations in Homage to St Wenceslas (Variace k poctě sv.
 Václava), Variations in Homage to St John of Nepomuk (Variace k poctě sv.
 Jana Nepomuckého), Homage to Vitkov Hill (Pocta hoře Vítkov) and cycles of madrigals Choruses from Oedipus the King (Sbory z Krále Oidipa), Theatre Madrigals (Divadelní madrigaly) and The Radiant Night (Zářící noc).

 He has applied his education in a wide range of activities.
-As a painter, to date he has held more than 80 independent exhibitions both in the Czech Republic and abroad and participated in more than fifty collective shows, exhibitions and competitions.
+As a painter, to date he has held 97 independent exhibitions both in the Czech Republic and abroad and participated in more than fifty collective shows, exhibitions and competitions.
 His works of art are on display in galleries and form part of private collections on three continents.

 In 2012 he was also a registered candidate in the 2013 Czech presidential election; in the 1st round of the election, he placed 5th with 6.84% (351,916 votes).